Brown Bear Facts (and a sneaky peak into our Bear Photography Workshop)

 Alaska’s Lake Clark National Park is bear photography heaven.
 Ninety-five percent of the brown bear population in the United States live in Alaska, and a large portion of them are found in Lake Clark.
-The large amount of bears, the fact that the animals are very relaxed around humans, and the park’s diverse and stunning vistas make this the perfect setting for our Bear Photography Workshop.
+The large amount of bears, the fact that the animals are very relaxed around humans, and the park’s diverse and stunning vistas make this the perfect setting for our Brown Bear Photography Workshop in Alaska.
 Come explore this remote wilderness area with us, sharpen your photography skills through tutoring by Barrett Hedges, and return home with a portfolio of amazing bear photography.

 But let’s first have a look at some fun fact about these impressive animals.

 - Contrary to what their name suggests, brown bears aren’t just brown; they range in colour from dark to reddish brown to cream toned.